Sebastan12/practicign-git-and-github/README.md

 #Practing Git & Github

-To get more familiar with basic and not so basic concepts!
+To get more familiar with basic and not so basic concepts of git and github!